F-1 Student Visa

-Step 1: Complete our Immigration and Financial Declaration Form
+Step 1: Complete an Immigration and Financial Declaration Form

 The Student Exchange and Visitor Information System (SEVIS) is the database where your I-20 is created.
 You must pay the SEVIS I-901 fee when a new SEVIS record is created for you.
 Pay the fee online at least 3 days before your visa interview.
 Print out a copy of your receipt.